vdaburon/blog_har_convertor_jmeter_tool/doc/US/README_US.md

-# Article en français pour le site https://dzone.com/
+# Article in English for the site https://dzone.com/

 ## Motivation for creating a tool for converting a HAR file into JMeter and Record.xml script